chsantoshkumar211/LFI/readme.md

 # Local File Inclusion

- > Local File Inclusion (also known as LFI) allows an attacker to include files in server side through web browser.File inclusions are part of every advanced server side scripting language on the web.LFI is commonly found to affect web applications that rely on a scripting run time.This occurs mainly due to a bad input validation mechanism, wherein the user’s input is passed to the file include commands without proper validation.
+ > Local File Inclusion (also known as LFI) allows an attacker to include files in server-side through the web browser.
+File inclusions are part of every advanced server-side scripting language on the web.LFI is commonly found to affect web applications that rely on a scripting runtime.
+This occurs mainly due to a bad input validation mechanism, wherein the user’s input is passed to the file include commands without proper validation.

 ### Local file inclusion in PHP: